EQWorks/common/README.md

 ### [🪐 &nbsp;Structure](structure.md)

-Our [organization structure](structure.md) derives from the open-source community and practices, which bears the characteristics of being flat, fluid, and distributed.
+Our [organization structure](structure.md) derives from the open-source community and practices, characterized by being flat, fluid, and distributed.

 The structure is a natural fit for making decisions and maximizing our collective value, happiness, productivity, and innovation.
-Matters irrelevant to accomplishing objectives such as "where one must be to work" are not a concern (one should work where they prefer to be.)
+Where you live and where you call home for life or just for the moment is your personal preference and part of what makes you a happy, contributing member of the team and is of little concern to us.

 ### [🔍 &nbsp;Hiring](hiring.md)